How Hot is Too Hot for Raspberry Pi? 2020-02-12

 Tests performed at 21oC ambient, actual CPU recorded after sustained operation

-The BB-400 with its custom heatsink can deliver 95% CPU performance for sustained periods.
+The BB-400 with its custom heatsink can deliver 95% CPU performance for sustained periods – ideal to utilise the wonders of Raspberry Pi outside of the environments it was designed for, and making it suitable in industrial settings.